cheresioana/data_vizualization_world_bank/README.md

 My project on data vizualization focuses on the correlation between different aspects of countries.
-The main focus of this work is around the literacy levels and the internet use: their correlation, connection with other economical aspects and socail implications of the findings.
+The main focus of this work is around the literacy levels and the internet use: their correlation, connection with other economical aspects and social implications of the findings.

 Dataset